 - Administer a competition that is open or marketed to individuals under 18 (*since revoked)

 - Administer a competition that is open to individuals who reside in a country embargoed by the US (*since revoked)

 - Administer a competition, if it is a sweepstake that is open to individuals residing in Belgium, Norway, Sweden or India (*since revoked)

 - Administer a competition where the objective is to promote gambling, tobacco, firearms, prescription drugs or gasoline (*since revoked)

 - The prize includes alcohol, tobacco, dairy, firearms or prescription drugs (*since revoked)

 - The promotion is a sweepstakes that requires the purchase of a product, completion of a lengthy task or other form of consideration in order to enter (*since revoked – you can now require people to purchase your product first, pending the laws in your country/state)

-- Contact any entrants/winners through the facebook platform (including through inbox message or wall post)
+- Contact any entrants/winners through the Facebook platform (including through inbox messages or wall posts)

 - Administer a competition that entrants automatically enter by liking your page, checking in to your place or connecting to your platform integration

 - Instruct people (in the rules or elsewhere) to sign up for a Facebook account before they enter the promotion